kendax/calculator_design/README.md

 # calculator_design

-In this project, I am creating web-based calculator in Golang and using MVC architecture pattern for separating the logic of every module.
+In this project, I am creating web-based calculator application in Golang.
+During implementation, I have followed MVC (Model-View-Controller) architectural pattern for separating the logic of each module.

 ## Class Diagram